 Arizona | Legal | Arizona sports betting is both legal and live.
 The state senate passed its bill, HB 2772, by a 23-6 margin in April 2021.
 The vote satisfied the need for a 2/3rds majority.
 Governor Deucy signed the legislation on April 15, officially legalizing both online and retail sports betting.
 After a clean rollout process, the state's first legal wagers were placed on September 9th, 2021, the first day of the NFL season. | Both |

-Arkansas | Legal | Retail sports betting went live in July 2019. | Both.
-Online coming sometime in 2022. |
+Arkansas | Legal | Retail sports betting went live in July 2019. online sports betting began in March 2022. | Both |

 Colorado | Legal | Colorado online and retail sports betting went live in early 2020. | Both |